 The TMC Library is one of the 50+ institutions that make up the Texas Medical Center.
 Unique to medical and research libraries across the country, The TMC Library is a private, stand-alone, and not-for-profit organization independent from any university or research institution.
 In 2020, we concluded a major renovation to modernize our space to better meet the needs of current and future students, faculty, staff, and researchers.

 As the Library serving all other TMC member institutions, it is one of the most inclusive and collaborative spaces on the campus.
 We provide a depth and breadth of electronic resources that rival other medical libraries, and we do so as cost efficiently as possible.
-We also provide a quiet space for study, and provide communal space for people from different institutions to meet at a central TMC location.
+We also provide a quiet space for study and provide communal space for people from different institutions to meet at a central TMC location.

-Everyone, regardless of institutional affiliation, benefits from the Library.
+Everyone in the Texas Medical Center, regardless of institutional affiliation, benefits from the Library.

 -Dr. Patricia Starck, Dean of the School of Nursing at UTHealth

 -Lynn C. Yeoman (ret), PhD, Director of UME Office & ERC, Professor of Pharmacology, Baylor College of Medicine